-Keio Plaza Hotel Tokyo Review: Ideal Spot for First-Timers
+Keio Plaza Hotel Tokyo Review: Ideal for Families & First-Timers

 Woman standing at reception desk

-But what really won us over?
-The small touches, like the convenience store right on-site, the spa, and the traditional sushi experience that pushed us way outside our comfort zone in the best way.
+Plus, the small touches like the convenience store right on-site, the spa, and the high-end, traditional sushi experience were beyond our expectations.

 Why We Chose Keio Plaza Hotel in Tokyo